goderich/dissertation/dissertation.md

 \end{tabular}
 \end{table}

-Unlike S'uli, Matu'aw /y/ does not have a [ʑ] allophone before the vowel /i/, and in this environment it is still pronounced as a palatal approximant [j] or more emphatically, a voiced palatal fricative [ʝ].
+Unlike S'uli, Matu'aw \<y\> /j/ does not have a [ʑ] allophone before the vowel /i/, and in this environment it is still pronounced as a palatal approximant [j] or more emphatically, a voiced palatal fricative [ʝ].

 Matu'aw /t/ does not affricate before /i/, and is pronounced as [t] in all environments, e.g. *timuʔ* 'salt'.